etw0001/cse15l-lab-reports/labreport4.md

 * I accessed the command `git add ListExamples.java` quicker by using `<tab>` twice to autofill the `ListExamples.java` part of it.
 This staged the changes for the next commit.

 `git commit -m "updated"`
-* This created a new commit that included those changes, with the message "updated".
+* This created a new commit that included those changes, adding an "updated" message.

 `git push`
 * This pushed the changes I made on my local repository to my GitHub repository.